aalto-trafficsense/regular-routes-server/README.md

     * From the generated `Browser API key`, copy the `API key` value into `MAPS_API_KEY` in your `regularroutes.cfg` file shown above.
     * `FMI_API_KEY` is the key to access open weather data from the services of the [Finnish Meteorology Institute](https://en.ilmatieteenlaitos.fi/open-data).
 The current version is once per day fetching hourly observation and forecast data for Helsinki.
 If useful, apply for a key from FMI.
 If you do not need it, please comment out `scheduler.add_job(retrieve_weather_info, "cron", hour="6")` from `scheduler.py` initialisation.
     * `FIREBASE_KEY` is found from [Firebase console](https://console.firebase.google.com/) Settings -> Project Settings -> Cloud messaging -> Project Credentials -> Server key.
 Note that they `google-services.json` file from the console is needed for the corresponding [client](https://github.com/aalto-trafficsense/trafficsense-android).
-    * `MASS_TRANSIT_LIVE_KEEP_DAYS` is the number of days vehicle data obtained from Helsinki Regional Traffic will be stored in the database before removal.
+    * `MASS_TRANSIT_LIVE_KEEP_DAYS` is the number of days vehicle live data will be stored.
 Recognised public transportation trips are stored indefinitely.
 A value of 1 is enough.
     * The current participation cancellation function (in siteserver.py) sends an email with the user_id to the configured EMAIL_TO address.
 The 'yagmail' library uses the gmail server, so a gmail account is needed (GMAIL_FROM and GMAIL_PWD) for sending.
     * `REVERSE_GEOCODING_URI_TEMPLATE` is the URI of a Pelias instance for reverse geocoding in regularroutes-site.

     _Note: When creating a new server using chef as instructed in [devops](https://github.com/aalto-trafficsense/regular-routes-devops), the `regularroutes.cfg` file is automatically generated using parameters from a `regularroutes-srvr.json` file._

 1. Save the `client_secrets.json` file for your project to the root of your repo.
 Instructions for generating it are in the [devops readme](https://github.com/aalto-trafficsense/regular-routes-devops).
 This file is required in server startup and used in mobile client authentication, but to access this local dev environment from a mobile client also a web server and a routable IP address for the local machine are needed, not covered by these setup instructions.
 1. Optional: Install [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), which in addition to `pip` should be the only global python packages.
 Can be installed e.g. via pip, easy_install, apt-get.
-E.g. `pip install virtualenv`. (_Note: Not needed if using PyCharm built-in virtualenv._)
+E.g. `pip install virtualenv`. (_Note: Not needed if using the virtualenv built into PyCharm._)
 1. Install and run [PyCharm IDE](https://www.jetbrains.com/pycharm/) for web server / flask development (_Note: There is an educational license available for Intellij-Idea and PyCharm ultimate versions._)
 1. `File` `Open` your regular-routes-repository root folder.
-If offered, deny package installations from `requirements.txt` so they don't install into the global environment.
+If offered, deny package installations from `requirements.txt` at this point so they don't install into the global environment.
 1. Create a virtualenv from: `PyCharm`/ `Preferences` / `Project: regular-routes-server` / `Project Interpreter` (on Mac, `File` / `Settings` / ... in Linux).
 Click the wheel on the upper right, select `Create virtualenv` and create a virtualenv named e.g. `regular-routes-server` with Python v.
 3.x.y.
-Select your virtualenv from the drop-down box next to the wheel. (_MJR Note: Currently using 3.5.2_)
+Select your virtualenv from the drop-down box next to the wheel. (_MJR Note: Currently using 3.6_)
 1. If the packages in `requirements.txt` don't start installing otherwise, open one of the root-directory python-files on the editor (e.g. `apiserver.py`)
 1. Install [Flask-classy](https://pythonhosted.org/Flask-Classy/)  (REST extension package; found from python repo & PyCharm package download list).
 Under PyCharm installations are done under `Preferences` (or `Settings`) / `Project` / `Project Interpreter` and currently appear to be included with the packages in the `requirements.txt`.
 1. Install any other packages, which might be missing from requirements.txt.